AJB-BigA/GPS-Dog-Collar-App/README.md

 **collar -> pi ←> iOS app**

 ## Hardware
--Raspberry Pi 32g
+- Raspberry Pi 32g
--Raspberry Pi Picco
+- Raspberry Pi Picco
--SIM7000 (Sends packets using cell towers and has an in built gps module)
+- SIM7000 (Sends packets using cell towers and has an in built gps module)

 Folder Layout Arduino Module: Contains Code for the pico GPS Tracker.xcodeproj: Contains the project file for XCode